+The Bonds are expected to receive an insured rating of "AA" (stable outlook) from S&P solely in reliance upon the issuance of the Policy issued by AGM at the time of the delivery of the Bonds.
 S&P is located at 55 Water Street, New York, New York 10041, telephone number (212) 208-8000 and has engaged in providing ratings for corporate bonds since 1923 and municipal bonds since 1940.
 Long-term debt ratings assigned by S&P reflect its analysis of the overall level of credit risk involved in financings.
 At present S&P assigns long-term debt ratings with symbols "AAA" (the highest rating) through "D" (the lowest rating).
-The Bonds are expected to receive an insured rating of "AA" (stable outlook) from S&P solely in reliance upon the issuance of the Policy issued by AGM at the time of the delivery of the Bonds.

-Furthermore, a security rating is not a recommendation to buy, sell or hold securities.
-There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by S&P, if in their judgment, circumstances so warrant.
+A security rating is not a recommendation to buy, sell or hold securities.
+Furthermore, there is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by S&P, if in its judgment, circumstances so warrant.
 Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.